-This Environmental Impact Assessment (EIA) Screening Report to inform an EIA Screening Determination has been prepared by AECOM Ireland Limited (AECOM) on behalf of National Transport Authority (hereafter referred to as the 'Applicant' or 'NTA') for the provision of two bus stops (eastbound and westbound) and all other associated ancillary site works (hereafter referred to as the 'Proposed Development') located along the R851 Regional Road, within the Electoral Division (ED) of Lehenagh in the administrative area of Cork City Council (CCC).
+This Environmental Impact Assessment (EIA) Screening Report to inform an EIA Screening Determination has been prepared by AECOM Ireland Limited (AECOM) on behalf of National Transport Authority (hereafter referred to as the 'Applicant' or 'NTA') for the provision of a bus stop and all other associated ancillary site works (hereafter referred to as the 'Proposed Development') located along the R615 Regional Road (also known as Old Youghal Road), within the Electoral Division (ED) of Rathcooney in the administrative area of Cork City Council (CCC).
 The extent of the location of the Proposed Development is hereafter referred to as the 'site'.